grafana/k6-docs/docs/sources/author-run/send-notifications.md

 # Send notifications

-> **IMPORTANT**
->
-> The view to set up notifications is currently not available in Grafana Cloud.
-We are working on it.
->
-> Meanwhile, you can set up the notifications for your Grafana Cloud k6 tests by logging in to [k6 Cloud](https://app.k6.io/) and follow the instructions on this article.

 It would be tedious to monitor every test in your ongoing test operations.
 Instead, you can configure sending notifications whenever a significant test event happens.
 For example, you could send a notification whenever a test unexpectedly aborts or fails a check or threshold.